Tree Service Insurance

 - Property damage: You’re trimming a tree that’s dangerously close to falling on a house.
 A large branch accidentally falls on top of the roof, damaging the flashing.
 General liability insurance will pay for replacement or repair costs.

 - Personal/advertising injury: We all know what it’s like to have a bad day at work.
 And sometimes, it leads to venting on social media.
 Should a dissatisfied customer see your angry post, general liability protects you from claims involving libel or slander.
 This policy also covers copyright infringement.

 - Should a client decide to file a lawsuit, court costs and legal fees are covered.

 You face a significant amount of risk when you’re handling heavy machinery and working above ground.
 Workers’ compensation is a crucial coverage for tree trimmers, because it protects you and your employees in the event of a job-related injury.

-Tree service insurance is critical to the wellbeing of you, your employees, as well as your business — especially when it pertains to workers’ compensation insurance.
+Tree service insurance is critical to the wellbeing of you, your employees, as well as your business — especially when it pertains to workers’ comp insurance.

 Arborist workers’ comp protects tree cutters from illnesses and injuries that occur on the job.
 This includes slip and fall accidents, back strains from lifting heavy pieces of wood, faulty harness injuries, and more.